Active fault of Eurasia database (explanatory note)

 Principles and methods

-The presented new Active Faults of Eurasia (and adjacent Aquatories) Database (AFEAD) integrated, according to unified methodological principles, an extensive and diverse volume of materials on active faults and related structural forms with signs of recent movements in the Late Pleistocene and Holocene.
+The presented new Active Faults of Eurasia (and Adjacent seas) Database (AFEAD) integrated, according to unified methodological principles, an extensive and diverse volume of materials on active faults and related structural forms with signs of recent movements in the Late Pleistocene and Holocene.
 This material (more than 30,000 objects) is uniformly formatted and equipped with a geographic reference of objects reduced to the same scale.
 The working scale in which the database was compiled is 1: 500,000.
 The base demonstration scale is 1: 1,000,000.

 The database, the compilation procedure of which is described above, is constructed in such a way that each of its objects is equipped with two types of characteristics (attributes) - substantiating and evaluative.
 The substantiating attributes contain formatted information about active faults, fault zones and other active structures in a certain way — their names, data on morphology and kinematics (direction of movement), displacement amplitudes for different periods of time and movement speeds calculated from them, age of recent signs of activity, manifestations seismicity and paleoseismicity, the ratio of active structures with parameters of crustal earthquakes and other characteristics presented in text form, as well as information about and source of information.